DataBiosphere/toil/docs/cwl/running.rst

     $ toil stats /path/to/jobstore

-The output will contain CPU, memory, and walltime information for all CWL job types:
+The output will contain CPU, memory, and walltime information for all CWL job types.
+Note that the job names you get will look different from those in this old example run.
 ::

     <hostname> 2018-10-15 12:06:19,003 MainThread INFO toil.lib.bioio: Root logger is at level 'INFO', 'toil' logger at level 'INFO'.